solana-foundation/developer-content/docs/core/pda.md

 });
 ```

-If you run the test more than once using the same `user` address as a seed, then
+Note that if you invoke the `initialize` instruction more than once using the
-the transaction will fail.
-This is because an account will already exist at the
+same `user` address as a seed, then the transaction will fail.
+This is because
-address derived.
+an account will already exist at the derived address.